HOW TO CHOOSE THE BEST FREIGHT FORWARDER NETWORK

 Is the problem that forwarding networks don't work, or forwarders aren't working the network?

-In recent years, the number of forwarder networks has exploded, and not all of them can be that good (despite their claims).
-Here are a few key points to keep in mind when looking the best freight forwarder network.
+In recent years, the number of freight forwarder networks has exploded, and not all of them can be that good (despite their claims).
+Here are a few key points to keep in mind when looking for the best freight forwarder networks.

 The least helpful metric to base your decision on is price.

-In a race to commoditize the network space, newer networks are trying to race each other to the lowest price.
-A network can (and should) make a significant impact on your sales efforts with added support, communication, leverage, and assistance.
-With that in mind, you then must ask yourself how a network makes this happen when there isn’t much revenue coming in?
-The marginal differences in price versus the upside of partnering with a quality network is not worth the difference in price.
+In a race to commoditize the freight forwarding network space, newer forwarding networks are trying to race each other to the lowest price.
+A forwarding network can (and should) make a significant impact on your sales efforts with added support, communication, leverage, and assistance.
+With that in mind, you then must ask yourself how a forwarding network makes this happen when there isn’t much revenue coming in?
+The marginal differences in price versus the upside of partnering with a quality freight forwarding network is not worth the difference in price.